Latest news for mortgages in Spain issued this month

 The last couple of months have shown that loan levels in Spain are under pressure.
 A number of factors have played a part in the cause of this.

 Political uncertainly in Spain has certainly played a part.
-Madrid region is one of the worst performing regions this year and clear indication the home market is under pressure.
+Madrid region is one of the worst performing regions this year.
+A clear indication the home market is under pressure.

-Brexit is having an affect both in terms of UK buyers holding off on buying decisions and other nationalities doing so in hope there will be an influx of cheap property after Brexit as retired expats sell up due to the drop in sterling and health care issues.
+Brexit is having an affect.
+Both in terms of UK buyers holding off on buying decisions and other nationalities.
+Who hope there will be an influx of cheap property after Brexit.
+As retired expats sell up due to the drop in sterling and health care issues.

 The Balearics was down 30.4% against May, Canaries down 19.15 and Cataluna down 20%.
 The lowest decrease was Murcia only being down 2.6%.